zklain/expenses/README.md

 So for the layout is only suited for mobile screen (soon to be cahnged).

+If you clone the repo and run the app localy, the database will be seeded with fake data.

 ## Story

 This project is a sort of playground which I created to learn and experiment